Comparison of Motion Encoding Frameworks on Human Manipulation Actions: Results

 \subsubsection{Behaviour and convergence of SEDS}

 The SEDS model gives no guarantee for end-point convergence within the specified time in case of generalised trajectories that are not similar to the demonstrations it had been fitted to.
 However, the smoothness of its state space leads to the reasonable assumption that it can indeed generalize to different positions.
 There are many cases where the model takes much longer (see Figure \ref{fig:genexamples_pot-hig_inter}) or is faster (see Figure \ref{fig:genexamples_pot-mid_extra}) than the target trajectory.
-Figure \ref{fig:SEDSlonger} shows the generalization case presented in Figure \ref{fig:genexamples_pot-hig_inter} integrated for a longer time.
-This specific case does not fulfill the requirement of converging to the target on time, since it takes 1.28\,s instead of the original 0.74\,s, which is more than a 38\% increase of the movement duration.